adammmorris/rigid-punishment/Readme.txt

-This repository contains all the code & data used in “The evolution of flexibility and rigidity in second-party punishment“, by Adam Morris, James MacGlashan, Michael Littman, & Fiery Cushman.
+This repository contains all the code & data used in “The evolution of flexibility and rigidity in retaliatory punishment“, by Adam Morris, James MacGlashan, Michael Littman, & Fiery Cushman.

 SIMULATIONS